 Furthermore, court costs of at least $355 are likely to occur along with additional assessments such as alcohol treatment or assessment fees which can range from hundreds of dollars to thousands depending upon the circumstances.

-3rd Offense Dui Wisconsin
+3rd drunk driving Wisconsin

 Is Jail Time Mandatory for 3rd OWI in Wisconsin?

 In the state of Wisconsin, a third OWI (Operating While Intoxicated) offense is considered a criminal offense and carries with it certain legal penalties.
 Generally speaking, jail time is mandatory for a third OWI conviction in this state.
-Depending on the circumstances surrounding the offense, an offender may face up to three years in prison and fines of up to $10,000.
+Depending on the circumstances of the offense, an offender may face up to three years in prison and fines of up to $10,000.

-Other consequences may include license suspension or revocation and being placed on probation by the judge presiding over the case.
 In some cases, offenders can be required to attend alcohol education classes or perform community service as part of their sentence.
 Additionally, having an OWI conviction on one’s record can lead to problems securing employment or housing in the future due to its status as a felony-level crime.

 How Many OWI in Wisconsin is a Felony?